-- 11.166.
+- 11.131.
 Loughborough Junction, a local centre, is defined by its high-level railway lines, railway arches and the many railway bridges which intersect it.
-The convergence of these railway viaducts forms a natural centre and Loughborough Junction station is used by over a million passengers a year.
-After years of under-investment, local groups are working to transform the area into a lively, attractive neighbourhood. - 11.167.
-The area is dominated by includes a number of large estates of social housing, but east of the station there are with streets of mainly privatelyowned Victorian and Edwardian terrace houses to the east of the train station. many of which are now divided into flats, both owner-occupied and privately rented.
-The oldest houses date dating from the 1840s and are in the Loughborough Park Conservation Area area where there is a mix of social and owner-occupied houses and converted flats.
-There has been The area has seen significant infill development in the last ten recent years including new social housing on former railway sidings off Shakespeare and Milkwood Roads and Styles Gardens, as well as back-land development at Redwing Mews and a significant new development at 120 Coldharbour Lane which is recently completed and consists of 108 'affordable' dwellings.
-The process of converting single-family dwellings into a number of flats has recently been restricted following the introduction of the 'streets under conversion stress' planning policy in 2011, which applies to much of the area.
-Owing to comparatively high levels of deprivation, parts of Loughborough Junction lies within the London Plan's Strategic Areas for Regeneration.
+The convergence of these railway viaducts forms a natural centre at Loughborough Junction which is situated between Brixton, Camberwell and Herne Hill.
+After years of under-investment, local groups are working to transform the area into a lively, attractive mixed-use neighbourhood, with retail, leisure, residential and industrial uses.
+Parts of Loughborough Junction are identified in the London Plan as Strategic Areas for Regeneration. - 11.132.
+The area has a number of large estates of social housing and to the east and south of the station there are streets of Victorian and Edwardian terrace houses, many of which are now divided into flats.
+The oldest houses, dating from the 1840s, are in the Loughborough Park Conservation Area.
+The Milkwood Estate is a housing association owned estate of small Victorian terrace houses south of the station.